 2. The UDM provides the SMF id(s) and the corresponding PDU Session id(s), per S-NSSAI, DNN combination using Nudm_UECM_Get_Response to the NWDAF.
 Based on the S-NSSAI, DNN used to access the AF in step 1, NWDAF determines the PDU session used for the user plane connection between UE and AF.

 3. The NWDAF sends Nsmf_EventExposure_Subscribe to the SMF identified in step 2, including the Target for Event Reporting set to the PDU Session id(s) provided in step 2 and the Event ID set to IP address/prefix allocation/change.

+4. If SMF recognizes NAT function is applied in UPF based on configuration, the SMF sends Nupf_GetPublicUEIPaddr_Get request message which includes the PDU session ID, S-NSSAI, DNN to UPF to request the UE public IP address and port number.

+5. UPF provides UE public IP address and port number to SMF in Nupf_GetPublicUEIPadd_Get response message.

-4. The SMF provides the allocated IPv4 address or IPv6 prefix to the NWDAF.
+6. The SMF provides the UE address to the NWDAF.
+If NAT function is applied in UPF, SMF provides the UE public IP address and port number which received in step 5 to NWDAF.

-5. Step 3a for AF in trusted domain or step 3b for AF in untrusted domain in Figure 6.2.8.2.3-1 is performed with the exception that NWDAF sets the allocated IPv4 address or IPv6 prefix that were received in step 4 as target of event reporting.
+7. Step 3a for AF in trusted domain or step 3b for AF in untrusted domain in Figure 6.2.8.2.3-1 is performed with the exception that NWDAF sets the UE address that were received in step 5 as target of event reporting.

 If NWDAF subscribed for the PDU session used for the user plane connection between the UE and the AF is released notification in step 3, the SMF informs the NWDAF that the UE IP address / prefix is released via Nsmf_EventExposure_Notify.
 Based on this information, the NWDAF shall remove the stored correlation information between the UE IP address / prefix and SUPI.